ejoubaud/cypress-browser-extension-plugin/README.md

 myExt.getStorage(type, [k1,k2]); // => chrome.storage[type].set(obj) storage ('local' or 'sync')
 ```

-If you really(?) need more, the `execCommand` helper gives you access to the whole browser extension API, with a few caveats:
+If you really(?) need more, the `execCommand` helper gives you access to the wider browser extension API, with a few caveats:

-1. you can only pass JSONifiable args, no function (because they'll go through `window.postMessage` and `runtime.sendMessage`)
+1. you can only pass JSONifiable args, no function (because they'll go through `window.postMessage` and `runtime.sendMessage`), so event listeners are not supported
-2. your args must be passed as a `[arg1, arg2, ...]` array, single args as `[arg]`
+2. your args must be passed as a `[arg1, arg2, ...]` array, single args as `[arg]` (don't forget the wrapping array)
-3. it always returns a promise, that will eventually resolve to the result of the method/property called, assuming it's JSONifiable (won't work with function results, though it will relay the result of a promise/callback)
+3. it always returns a promise, that will resolve to the result of the method/property called, assuming it's JSONifiable
-4. if you're calling a synchronous API method, you need to let the plugin know with the `{returnType: 'sync'}` option (by default, the plugin assumes browser API methods are async and passes them  promisified callback, which can causes errors if the method expects sync arguments)
+4. if you're calling a synchronous API method, you need to let the plugin know with the `{returnType: 'sync'}` option (by default, the plugin assumes the methods you're calling on the browser API are async and callback-based ; it passes them  callback, from which it generates a promise ; that can cause errors or the response to get lost if the method actually expects sync arguments and no callback)

 ```javascript
 // generic helper: `.execCommand(property, method, args, options)`